trpc/trpc/README.md

 ## Relationship to GraphQL

-If you are already have a custom GraphQL-server for your project; don't use TRPC.
+If you are already have a custom GraphQL-server for your project; don't use tRPC.
 GraphQL is amazing; it's great to be able to make a flexible API where each consumer can pick just the data needed for it.

 The thing is, GraphQL isn't that easy to get right - ACL is needed to be solved on a per-type basis, complexity analysis, and performance are all non-trivial things.

 We've taken a lot of inspiration from GraphQL & if you've made GraphQL-servers before you'll be familiar with the concept of input types and resolvers.

-TRPC is a lot simpler and couples your server & app (for good and for bad).
+tRPC is a lot simpler and couples your server & app (for good and for bad).
 It makes it easy to move quickly, do changes without updating a schema & there's no of thinking about the ever-traversable graph.

 ## Alternative projects

-- [Blitz.js](https://blitzjs.com) is a full-stack framework.
-TRPC is just the data layer, but the philosophy of their _"Zero-API data layer"_ is very close to TRPC, but TRPC doesn't require a build pipeline nor is it tied to Next.js or even React.
+- [Blitz.js](https://blitzjs.com) is a full-stack framework. tRPC is just the data layer, but the philosophy of their _"Zero-API data layer"_ is very close to tRPC, but tRPC doesn't require a build pipeline nor is it tied to Next.js or even React.
 - ...

 ....